Did you know that gardenia bushes are part of the Rubiaceae, or Coffee, plant family?

 Gardenias are sensitive to these minerals, especially lime.
 If you’re watering your gardenias with tap water, this could be one reason causing the buds to drop.

-Tip: Switching to distilled water can help prevent gardenia buds from dropping.
+Tip: Switching to distilled water can help prevent gardenia flower buds from dropping.
 Distilled water boosts plant health and allows it to grow more heartily.

 We mentioned earlier that gardenias are native to the tropics and subtropics.
 Still, you may be surprised to know they don’t like dry air.